-There are two variations to the formula to calculate inventory turnover ratio.
+There are two variations to the formula to calculate the inventory turnover ratio.
 The most commonly used formula is dividing the sales by inventory.
 The other formula divides the Cost of Goods Sold (COGS) by average inventory.
 The latter takes into account the fluctuations in inventory levels throughout the year.
 The second variation is better as both COGS and inventory are recorded at a cost whereas sale in the first formula is recorded at market value.

 Why Is It Necessary to Improve Inventory Turnover Ratio?